(No) Sleeping on the job: Hybrid work and your sleep habits

 Consistent bedtime routines and regular sleeping and waking times support good sleep, but getting up and going to sleep at different times on different days depending on whether the following day is an office day or a remote working day throws routines out of kilter.

-Increased time spent indoors
+Time spent indoors

 Reduced time spent moving